18 Exercises That Show You Exactly What Muscles You Are Stretching

 10. Side Bends with Support

-Muscles highlighted: External obliques and lats.
+Muscles targeted: External obliques and lats.

 With your spine straight, slowly push your hips out to the side while keeping your shoulders externally rotated.
 Repeat on the other side.
 Avoid this stretch if you have lower back problems.